Mgor3944/RipWise/README.md

 # RipWise

-RipWise is an interactive, digital beach safety tool designed to help beachgoers recognize and avoid dangerous rip currents and other hazards.
-With live data, safety cues, and interactive features, RipWise promotes informed decision-making for safer beach experiences.
+RipWise is a smart beach safety kiosk that uses live camera, machine learning and satelite imgary to identify safe swimming areas at unpatrolled Australian beaches, while providing real-time alerts and multilingual educational content about hazards like rip currents, sharks, and storms.

 ## Table of Contents
 - [Features](#features)